Retail businesses have struggled for a long time to hire and retain great employees.

 - Prioritize employees’ wellness and health.
 Always look out for your employees.
 Compromising their health and wellness can endanger your business.
 Be flexible and allow time for rest.

 - Encourage diversity and inclusion.
 Promoting diversity and inclusivity can attract superstar employees and will improve your business.
-Inclusive work culture will help improve employee engagement and retention through diverse backgrounds, inputs, and perspectives.
+An inclusive work culture will help improve employee engagement and retention through diverse backgrounds, inputs, and perspectives.

 - Be transparent.
 Employees dislike being in the dark.
 Always be transparent in providing essential information that will inform them about the business.